effectai/effect-network-website/content/news/roadmap-2024.md

 #### Solana Bridge and Migration

-Following the anticipated V2 release, our sights are set on creating a bridge to the Solana Ecosystem.
+Following the anticipated V2 release, our sights are set on creating the bridge to the Solana Ecosystem.

 Once the bridge is operational, our attention will shift towards migrating key core contracts over to the Solana ecosystem.
 This move not only promises to attract a wave of new users to our platform but will allow us to leverage the robust and thriving developer tools within the Solana ecosystem.